Board of Regents Policy Manual

 Academic Record

 Applicants from a public school regulated by a school system and state department of education or a high school holding accreditation from an approved accrediting body must have graduated from the school and completed the USG’s Required High School Curriculum (RHSC).
+Consult the Academic & Student Affairs Handbook for additional information about the RHSC.

 Applicants graduating from non-accredited homeschools or high schools must meet the admission criteria required of other applicants but may demonstrate their graduation and completion of the RHSC in an alternative way.
 USG institutions shall establish a methodology to evaluate completion of the RHSC and high school graduation from non-accredited homeschools or high schools based on guidelines set forth in the Academic & Student Affairs Handbook and approved by the Chief Academic Officer.